 Updated September 2013.
-Written by H. Ralph Schumacher, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Written by H. Ralph Schumacher, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.